 Courtesy of Brad Starkey/Unsplash

-There’s no better way to start a journey through Scottish culture than by sampling fine whisky.
-On the 8-night Reykjavik to Amsterdam voyage departing September 12, 2024, you can do that and more.
+There’s perhaps no better way to start a journey through Scottish culture than by sampling fine whisky.
+On the 12-night Edinburgh, U.K., to Trondheim, Norway, voyage departing June 17, 2025 and 11-night Dublin to Amsterdam expedition that leaves September 20, 2025, you can do that and more.
 Following an immersive tasting of four drams, guided by the expertise of a Society Whisky Ambassador in the port of Leith near Edinburgh, you’ll be primed and ready to learn more about the bagpipe, a musical instrument that stands as a potent symbol of Scotland, symbolizing the Scottish people’s strength, resilience, and unity.
-Plus, you’ll learn about it from one of the best—Louise Marshall, a piper among Scotland’s foremost who’s performed for dignitaries such as Pope Benedict XVI and Queen Elizabeth II.
+Plus, you’ll learn about it from one of the best—Louise Marshall, a piper among Scotland’s foremost who’s performed for dignitaries such as Pope Benedict XVI and Queen Elizabeth II and taught Brian May of the band Queen.

-She’ll provide an insider’s view of Scotland’s musical heritage as you master bagpipe basics while also letting you try on a range of authentic tartans and attire, from glengarries to kilts.
+She’ll provide an insider’s view of Scotland’s musical heritage as you master bagpipe basics and let you try on a range of authentic tartans and attire, from glengarries to kilts.
 At the end of the session, you’ll earn a bagpipe certificate and receive a small Scottish gift to cherish.

 Cook with a local family at an authentic turf house in Iceland